Thank you.

 It was the same teaching.

-In the last year it has been an amazing journey.
+It's been an amazing journey.

-This nothingness that you talk about.
+And this nothingness that you talk about.

-So much fighting against nothingness and not knowing nothingness.
+So much fighting against nothingness and.

 Let's even forget the word nothingness.